 - The trail running experience of a lifetime!

 WHAT THE ENTRY FEE DOESN’T COVER:

-- Transport to Race Start lines (WMM will provide an option at additional cost)
+- Transport to Race Start lines (WMM will provide an option at a small additional cost)

 - Park entry fees to see the actual Standley Chasm ($15)